mcs-analysis/e1/README.md

 # e1

-This is an analysis of the e1 player provided by rabbitstream, megacloud, etc.
+This is an analysis of the e1 player provided by rabbitstream, megacloud, and all their other aliases. s